jadijadi/lpic1book/content/pages/home.md

 Please note that this is a work in progress project and I will update pages and will add videos on a weekly basis.

-If interested please find me at Youtube.com/geekingjadi
+If interested please check and subscribe to my channel at [Youtube.com/geekingjadi](https://youtube.com/geekingjadi) where you can find [the complete playlist of my free LPIC 1 101&102 videos too](https://www.youtube.com/watch?v=AKkNUvEHXhk&list=PLFOYXCPEqdNUU55Xvgst8wGTWnz_sd-cj).